yijia2413/vagrant-cascading-hadoop-cluster/README.md

 ## Performance

 Since this is a fully virtualized environment running on your computer, it will not be super-fast.
-This is however also not the goal.
+This is not the goal of this setup.
 The goal is to have a fully distributed cluster for testing and troubleshooting.

 To not overload the host machine, has each tasktracker a hard limit of 1 map task